danielrdehaan/ReaMOD_Development/README.md

 ---

-**Disclaimer**: This plugin is provided as-is without any warranty.
+**Disclaimer**: ReaMOD is provided as-is without any warranty.
 Use at your own risk.